 A large amount of work has addressed the use of efficient implementations of multiplier-less MCMs.
-The techniques include the use of different number representation schemes, the use of different architectures and implementation styles, and coefficient optimization techniques, e.g., [4].
+The techniques include the use of different number representation schemes, the use of different architectures and implementation styles, and coefficient optimization techniques, e.g., [3], [4], [5].

-Synthesis algorithms have been proposed that are based on the Canonical Signed Digit (CSD) representation [5].
-CSD is a signed digit system with the digit set $\{1, 0, \overline{1}\}$ , where $\overline{1}$ denotes -1.
+Synthesis algorithms have been proposed that are based on the Canonical Signed Digit (CSD) representation [6], [7], [8].
+CSD is a signed digit system with the digit set 1,0,2, where 2 denotes -1.
 The CSD representation is unique and uses two main properties: (1) the number of non-zero digits is minimal, (2) two non-zero digits are not adjacent.
 Hardware requirements are reduced because the numerical values are represented with a maximal number of zero digits.

-In [3], the Minimum Signed Digit (MSD) representation is proposed for the coefficients.
+In [2], the Minimum Signed Digit (MSD) representation is proposed for the coefficients.
 The MSD representation is obtained by removing the second property of the CSD representation.
 Thus, a constant can have several MSD representations, but all with a maximum number of zero bits.
-For example, the value 6 is represented using 4 bits in CSD as $10\overline{10}$ , but both $10\overline{10}$ and 0110 are valid representations in MSD.
-In the algorithm described in [3], Cset representations for all coefficients.
+For example, the value 6 is represented using 4 bits in CSD as 1020, but both 1020 and 0110 are valid representations in MSD.
+In the algorithm described in [2], Cset represents the coefficient set to be synthesized and contains all MSD representations for all coefficients.
 The first representation the matches a combination of subexpressions is used.

 All these methods use heuristic algorithms to minimize the total number of adders/subtracters.
-In [6] an exact algorithm is presented that finds the best representation, but for a single coefficient.
 The solution we propose is based on solving a 0-1 Integer Linear Programming (ILP) over a Boolean network, asserting the output while minimizing the number of ones in a set of nodes.
-Generic SAT-solvers [7] can be adapted to iteratively solve this optimization problem.
+Generic SAT-solvers [9], [10] can be adapted to iteratively solve this optimization problem using the approach presented in [11].
 However, recent solvers, targeted specifically for Pseudo Boolean Optimization (PBO) problems, have been proved to be significantly more efficient.
-In this work, we are using an efficient SAT-based solver which incorporates several advanced optimization techniques and has been applied to several classes of problems [8].
+In this work, we are using an efficient SAT-based solver which incorporates several advanced optimization techniques and has been applied to several classes of problems [12].